isabellanunes/udemy-complete-java/README.md

 <br />

-## Technologies
+## Technologies and requirements
 - Java 11

 ## Project
 This is a repository that contains all the exercises solved in [Nelio Alves' Complete Java course on Udemy](https://www.udemy.com/course/java-curso-completo/).
 The course is written in brasilian portuguese, so there's some content in these repository that are also written in portuguese.

 ## Run
 Open the project in any Java IDE and run which files sepparatly.
-Each file has it's own main method.
+Each one has it's own main method.

 ## Status
 In progress 🚧